Iteration-complexity of an inner accelerated inexact proximal augmented Lagrangian method based on the classical Lagrangian function: Introduction

-{\it Convex setting.} Iteration-complexity of quadratic penalty methods for solving \eqref{optl0} under the assumption that $f$ is convex and $h$ is an indicator function of a convex set was first analyzed in \cite{LanRen2013PenMet} and further studied in \cite{Aybatpenalty,IterComplConicprog}.
-Iteration-complexity of first-order augmented Lagrangian (AL) methods for solving the aforementioned class of convex problem was studied in \cite{AybatAugLag,LanMonteiroAugLag,ShiqiaMaAugLag16,zhaosongAugLag18,Patrascu2017,YangyangAugLag17}.
-Iteration-complexity of inexact proximal point methods using accelerated composite gradient (ACG) algorithms to solve their prox-subproblems were considered in \cite{GlanPDaccel2014,MonteiroSvaiterAcceleration,OliverMonteiro,YHe2,YheMoneiroNash,MonteiroSvaiterNewton} in the setting of convex-concave saddle point problems and monotone variational inequalities.
+Iteration complexities of quadratic penalty methods for solving \eqref{optl0} under the assumption that $f$ is convex and $h$ is an indicator function of a convex set were first analyzed in \cite{LanRen2013PenMet} and further studied in \cite{Aybatpenalty,IterComplConicprog}.
+Iteration complexities of first-order augmented Lagrangian (AL) methods for solving the aforementioned class of convex problem have been studied in \cite{AybatAugLag,LanMonteiroAugLag,Li-Qu19,ShiqiaMaAugLag16,zhaosongAugLag18,Patrascu2017,YangyangAugLag17}.
+Proximal quadratic penalty (PQP) methods were first studied in \cite{WJRproxmet1} and further developed in \cite{WJRComputQPAIPP, MinMax-RenWilliam,PPmetNonconvex2019}.